 Step 1 – Tune your guitar

 But before we go ahead and tell you all the juicy stuff, it’s important to grab your guitar and tune it in standard tuning.
-Use a regular tuning device for this, like an analog tuner, or an application like KARANG.
+Check out our blog post on tips & tricks for tuning your guitar.
+No time to read? alrighty, then use a regular tuning device for this, like an analog tuner, or an application like KARANG.

 Step 2 – Take a look at the Am7 chord diagram